ddcovery/ddinject-js/README.md

 ## Why I can say "this is the most javascript native way"?

-Because code of **Container** is only 95 lines long, including *comments* and *assertions*.
+Because code of **Container** is abount 100 lines long, including *comments* and *assertions*.

 * It supports Transient and Singleton providers.
 * It supports Dependency Cicles detection.

 How?

 * "destructuring" is treated as first class citizen.
-It fits perfectly when you need to consume dependencies.
+It fits perfectly when you need to consume dependencies
 * Object "properties" are the way used to provide dependencies:  when you evaluate a property, the provider function is evaluated (and not before).

 When destructuring (consumer) and object properties (container) are combined, you have a fluent, simple, fast IOC solution

 ## lets see more examples
+​
 **Singleton by default**, but **transient** is supported:

 > $ node examples/03_transient.js